 The Norwegian Deep is located in the eastern part of ICES Division IVa.
-Nephrops has been caught on most trawl stations of the Norwegian annual shrimp survey covering the area.
+Norway lobster (Nephrops norvegicus) have been caught on most trawl stations of the Norwegian annual shrimp survey covering the area (below 110 m).
 This indicates that the species is widely distributed in FU 32, but the exact distribution is not known.
-Sediment maps of the Norwegian Deep indicate that most of FU 32 consists of sediments suitable for Nephrops (Figure A1-1).
+Sediment maps indicate that large parts of FU 32 (i.e. the Norwegian Trench) consist of sediments suitable for Nephrops (Figure A1-1) (see also ICES 2019).
+Throughout its distribution, Nephrops is limited to muddy habitat and requires sediment with a silt and clay content of between 10-100% to excavate its burrows.
+Therfore, the distribution of Nephrops is largely defined by the distribution of suitable sediments.